 But notice how both label and band use words referencing the female gender: girl, lady, bird.
 Its like, adding insult to injury.
 Not only are women banned from engaging or identifying with the content, they are referenced with the intent to both sneer at them, belittle them and use them as a decoration, a name, an aesthetic reference.

-We can understand why you’re so angry about it.
 It’s really disappointing to see a band with such a big fanbase belittle women’s efforts in punk.

 What inspires you when you’re writing new songs?